syncfusion-content/windowsforms-docs/WindowsForms/DataGrid/Helpers.md

 {% endhighlight %}
 {% endtabs %}

-If the specified record is not available, it will return a value of -1.
-Otherwise it will return the row index of the specified `record`.
+If the specified record is unavailable, it will return a value of -1.
+Otherwise, it will return the row index of the specified `record.`

 ## ResolveStartIndexOfGroup(Group group)

-In order to obtain the start index of a specific group in an SfDataGrid control, you can make use the `ResolveStartIndexOfGroup` method of the `DataGridIndexResolver` class.
+To obtain the start index of a specific group in a SfDataGrid control, use the `ResolveStartIndexOfGroup` method of the `DataGridIndexResolver` class.
 This method takes a group object as a parameter and returns the corresponding group start index.

 Here is an example of how you can use this method to get the start index of a specific group: